SafetyCulture/SafetyCulture-Power-Query-Connector/README.md

 A Power BI report template has been included with [each release](https://github.com/SafetyCulture/iAuditor-Power-Query-Connector/releases).
 After installing the connector you can download and open this report in Power BI desktop.
 You will be prompted to enter an API key which you can generate by visiting [API Tokens](https://app.safetyculture.com/account/api-tokens) page in SafetyCulture website.

 # Frequently Asked Questions (FAQ)

-## What is the purpose of the "Org Name"?
+## What’s the purpose of the “Org Name”?
-This is the name to distinguish between your organisations locally, should you choose to consume data from multiple organisations inside iAuditor.
-This information is never transmitted to our servers and is only stored locally on your machine.
-This name can be anything you want, as long as it is unique.
+The “Org Name” helps distinguish between organizations locally.
+This can be particularly useful if you choose to consume data from multiple iAuditor organizations.
+The “Org Name” information doesn’t get transmitted to our servers and is only stored locally on your machine.

+You can label the “Org Name” freely, as long as it's unique.

 ## Can the data be filtered when loading data for the first time?
-Yes, `inspections` and `inspection_items` can be filtered using the provided function `GetInspections` and `GetInspectionItems` respectively.
-These can be found in the [nav table](./iAuditor.pq#L274-L286)
+Yes, the “inspections” and “inspection_items” data sets can be filtered using the provided functions of “GetInspections” and “GetInspectionItems”, respectively.
+Both can be found in the [nav table.](./iAuditor.pq#L274-L286)

 ## What are some best practices to follow when loading data using this connector?

-We have a sample report provided which includes a few common use cases of the data present.
-The report can be found [here](./Sample%20Report.pbit)
+We offer a [sample report](./Sample%20Report.pbit) that you can download to identify common use cases of iAuditor data sets.

-## Some tables have no data in them i.e. `schedules`, `schedule_assignees`, `groups` and `group_users`.
-Is this expected?
-`schedule_assignees` may be a result of that organisation not having any schedules. `groups`, `group_users` and `users` will require the Group Management and User Management permissions in order to load.
-Please refer to the following [support page](https://help.safetyculture.com/en_us/1514571103-SkUXQp9Hv) for more information.
+## Why do I see tables with no records, such as “schedule_assignee” and “groups”?
+This can result from the data simply not existing or that you don’t have the right permission.
+For example, an empty “schedule_assignees” table could mean that the organization doesn’t actually have any schedules created.
+Empty “groups” and “users” tables could mean that you don’t have the “Group Management” and “User Management” permissions in the organization.
+Learn how to [assign permissions](https://help.safetyculture.com/en_us/1514571103-SkUXQp9Hv) as an administrator.
 # Development
 ## Development requirements
 - Microsoft Windows